Job Announcement Description

 Bachelor’s Degree in Civil Engineering AND a combination of road design and road construction project management totaling five (5) years.
-Professional Engineer or Professional Geologist certification from the Commonwealth of PA is also required.
+E.I.T. from the Commonwealth of PA is required.
 Proficiency at Microsoft Excel, Word and Outlook required.

 A current, valid, PA Driver’s License is required prior to appointment.

 Allegheny County is the 19th largest county in the United States, strategically located in the heart of the Mid-Atlantic States.
 Allegheny County, with a population of approximately 1.3 million, is the second largest county in the State of Pennsylvania, and has had a Home Rule form of governance since 2000 legislation was enacted.
 The Department of Public Works (DPW) maintains 521 Bridges and 378 miles of Roads, and grounds for nine (9) County parks consisting of over twelve (12) thousand acres of park land owned by the County.
 Through the Department of Facilities Management, the County maintains approximately three (3) million square feet of building space including 600,000 square feet of leased space in over 130 buildings throughout the County.
 The Public Works Department manages the County’s Capital Projects Program for all County owned roads, bridges, and facilities.